-Mr. FRASER: It might not be as red as in the first place.
+Mr. Fraser: It might not be as red as in the first place.
 It may have lost a little of the bloom.

-Mr. COOTE: Mr. Chairman; Mr. Millar made a suggestion before the committee started to work that we confine ourselves more to the question of the protein content.
-Now, my questions to Mr. Fraser were directed to him with the idea of getting at the present method that is in use.
+Mr. Coote: Mr. Chairman; Mr. Millar made a suggestion before the committee started to work that we confine ourselves more to the question of the protein content.
+My questions to Mr. Fraser were directed to him with the idea of getting at the present method that is in use.
 Then I think we should follow that up, if we see any defect in it, with questions to Mr. Fraser as to whether the present method could not be improved by including the use of the protein content as a factor in grading.
-Now, we have gotten off because Mr. Millar insisted on asking a question on dried grain.
+Now, we have been led off because Mr. Millar insisted on asking a question on dried grain.
 I would like to ask that he allow Mr. Fraser to answer the question as to how they differentiate between Number Two and Number Three Northern and then, possibly, we could question him as to the use protein might be in helping him to grade wheat on a more scientific basis.

-Mr. CAMPBELL: Do I understand that no variety of wheat is allowed into One Northern unless it is first proved its milling worth?
+Mr. Campbell: Do I understand that no variety of wheat is allowed into One Northern unless it has first proved its milling worth?
 Are there any other varieties of wheat debarred from Number Two for the same reason?

-Mr. FRASER: Well, when we take the red spring wheat varieting, there is nothing barred from Number Three.
+Mr. Fraser: Well, when we take the red, spring wheat varieties, there is nothing barred from Number Three.

-Mr. CAMPBELL: Number Two?
+Mr. Campbell: Number Two?

-Mr. FRASER: Nothing barred there.
+Mr. Fraser: Nothing barred there.

-Mr. CAMPBELL: What about Stanley and Garnet?
+Mr. Campbell: What about Stanley and Garnet?

-Mr. FRASER: No, that is all graded Number Two when sound enough.
+Mr. Fraser: No, that is all graded Number Two when sound enough.

-Mr. CAMPBELL: Is not there another one?
+Mr. Campbell: Is not there another one?

-Mr. FRASER: There is Vermillion.
+Mr. Fraser: There is Vermillion.
 That is one of the new kinds.

-Mr. CAMPBELL: Any of those debarred from Number Two?
+Mr. Campbell: Any of those debarred from Number Two?

-Mr. FRASER: They have not been, but they should be in my opinion.
-All these red spring varieties are being graded as Two when sound enough.
+Mr. Fraser: They have not been, but they should be in my opinion.
+All these red, spring, varieties are being graded as Two when sound enough.

-Mr. CAMPBELL: Why was a definite grade given to Kota?
+Mr. Campbell: Why was a definite grade given to Kota?

-Mr. FRASER: Kota is of a different texture and nature of wheat.
+Mr. Fraser: Kota is of a different texture and nature of wheat.
 I am not up in the construction of wheat well enough to define that, but it is more of the nature of a Durum.

-Mr. DONNELLY: Is it easy to tell?
+Mr. Donnelly: Is it easy to tell?

-Mr. FRASER: Yes, unless it is bleached and considerably damaged in the field, when it gets fairly badly bleached, it is difficult sometimes to distinguish it from other varieties of wheat grown in the west.
+Mr. Fraser: Yes, unless it is bleached and considerably damaged in the field, when it gets fairly badly bleached, it is difficult sometimes to distinguish it from other varieties of wheat grown in the west.

-Mr. BROWN: It would not be hard to distinguish it from Marquis?
+Mr. Brown: It would not be hard to distinguish it from Marquis?

-Mr. FRASER: No; but some of the other varieties.
+Mr. Fraser: No; but some of the other varieties.
 We have some soft varieties there, and if they get weathered badly it is hard to make a distinction.

 Hon.
-Mr. MOTHERWELL: Is there authority in the Grain Act for establishing a grade for any particular variety?
+Mr. Motherwell: Is there authority in the Grain Act for establishing a grade for any particular variety?

-Mr. FRASER: Yes, our present grades for instance; One Northern requires to be equal with Marquis; that establishes a grade for variety equal to Marquis.
+Mr. Fraser: Yes, our present grades for instance; One Northern requires to be equal with Marquis; that establishes a grade for variety equal to Marquis.

 Hon.
-Mr. MOTHERWEIL: I mean Kota.
+Mr. Motherwell: I mean Kota.
 If you have authority for establishing a grade for Kota you might have authority for establishing a grade for anything.

-Mr. FRASER: I think so.
+Mr. Fraser: I think so.
 That could be done.

 Hon.
-Mr. MOTHERWELL: That would be rather inadvisable?
+Mr. Motherwell: That would be rather inadvisable?

-Mr. FRASER: Yes, that would be rather inadvisable.
+Mr. Fraser: Yes, that would be rather inadvisable.

-Mr. COOTE: With regard to the establishment of a grade for Kota; that was done by legislation in Parliament?
+Mr. Coote: With regard to the establishment of a grade for Kota; that was done by legislation in Parliament?

-Mr. DONNELLY: Do I understand you to say that neither One, Two or Three Northern is allowed to contain any Kota or Durum wheat at all?-
+Mr. Donnelly: Do I understand you to say that neither One, Two or Three Northern is allowed to contain any Kota or Durum wheat at all?-